 The Wanderer Coat of Arms.
 The Wanderer coat of arms was conferred upon Elias Wanderer and Georg Wanderer and their cousins Georg Wanderer and Ambrosius Wanderer in 1599.
 A reprint was granted to Elias Wanderer and his sons Johannes Wanderer and Heinrich Wanderer in 1623.
 According to the book, the original coat of arms is in "the Industrial Museum in Gablonz."
 A color plate of this coat of arms is in Alwin's book.

 Wander Genealogy.
 House of Names identifies two coat of arms for the Wander family -- one German and one English.
 Either Wander Armorial History with Coat of Arms can be purchased from the site.
 Information about one of the participating Wander families can be found at the 2009 archive of www.wander.co.il .

 Family Association.
-The Wander- und Wanderer- Familienverein e.V. can be found at www.wander-wanderer.de .
+The Wander- und Wanderer- Familienverein e.V. can be found at www.wander-wanderer.de (currently not working).
 Further information about the Crottendorf Line (see below) can be found at www.familie-wanderer.de .

 Financial Information.
 The Wanderer Surname Project is a private undertaking for personal interest.
 This is not a commercial venture.
 No remuneration is received by any of the participants nor the project director.
 Participants are responsible for the purchase of a DNA test kit from Family Tree DNA.
 If funds become available in the future, reimbursements for testing shall be made on the basis determined by the body donating such funds.